Broken plastic sample, printed reference photos, calipers, sketch notebook, laptop CAD view, and a new white 3D printed replacement part

 Best next step

-When to upload a file vs. ask for help first
+When to upload a file vs. request a modeling estimate

 Use the instant quote flow when you already have a printable file.
-Use the help path when you only have photos, a broken sample, a sketch, or uncertainty about whether the part can be modeled and printed.
+Request a paid CAD estimate when you only have photos, a broken sample, or a sketch.
+Production pricing follows after printable geometry exists.

 Before ordering